-- Cracking and softening of timber that is often discoloured, distorted and losing its strength
+- Timber decay that is often discoloured, distorted and soft

 HOW TO FIX A WET ROT PROBLEM

 Wet rot decay is typically confined to areas where the timber has become and remains wet.
 However, it is not a case of just fixing the damage the wet rot has caused.
-You have to fix the source of the water ingress to ensure that the wet rot does not re-appear.
+You have to fix the source of the water ingress to completely resolve the rot problem and reduce the risk of any re-infestations.

 After the source of the water has been identified and fixed, treatment of wet rot can continue.
 Wet rot treatment generally involves the replacement of timber within the infected area.

 If you are still unsure if your property is suffering from wet rot, a professional property survey will be able to identify and reveal the full scope of any wet rot problem and the sources of any water ingress.
-Using specialist surveying tools, wet rot can be surveyed in unexposed areas within a property such as behind walls or below floorboards.
+Using specialist surveying tools, wet rot can be surveyed in hidden areas of your property such as behind walls or below floorboards.